Submissions

 When an article is rejected, a new version of it will not be considered until at least one year has passed.

-From February 1st 2024 in order to be admitted for consideration, articles must:
+In order to be admitted for consideration, articles must:

 A) deal with some of these three issues: 1.
 Studies on current theories of human rights; 2.
 Studies on legal and jurisprudential developments on human rights; 3.
 Empirical analysis of the human rights situation